terminalcloud/apps/docs/web2py.md

 ## Usage

-Just spin-up your container based on this snapshot and click to "Check your installation here".
+Spin-up your container based on this snapshot.

-Login with your admin credentials and start using Web2Py.
+To see the Web2Py framework example running, please click over "Check your installation here"

-### Credentials:
+- Admin section password: t3rminal

-- username: admin
+- Framework Start: `cd /root/web2py && python2.7 web2py.py --ip 0.0.0.0`

-- password: t3rminal
+For more information about how to write your application using this framework, please check the documentation section.

 ---